Capri (NYSE:CPRI) Issues FY 2022 Earnings Guidance

-Capri (NYSE:CPRI – Get Rating) last posted its earnings results on Wednesday, February 2nd.
-The company reported $2.22 earnings per share for the quarter, beating analysts’ consensus estimates of $1.68 by $0.54.
-Capri had a return on equity of 34.22% and a net margin of 10.41%.
-The company had revenue of $1.61 billion for the quarter, compared to the consensus estimate of $1.47 billion.
-During the same quarter in the prior year, the company earned $1.65 earnings per share.
-Capri’s revenue was up 23.6% on a year-over-year basis.
-On average, research analysts anticipate that Capri will post 6 EPS for the current year.
+Capri (NYSE:CPRI – Get Rating) last released its earnings results on Wednesday, February 2nd.
+The company reported $2.22 earnings per share (EPS) for the quarter, beating the Thomson Reuters’ consensus estimate of $1.68 by $0.54.
+The firm had revenue of $1.61 billion during the quarter, compared to analyst estimates of $1.47 billion.
+Capri had a net margin of 10.41% and a return on equity of 34.22%.
+The business’s revenue was up 23.6% on a year-over-year basis.
+During the same period last year, the business earned $1.65 earnings per share.
+On average, equities research analysts expect that Capri will post 6 earnings per share for the current fiscal year.

-In other Capri news, CEO John D. Idol sold 72,397 shares of the firm’s stock in a transaction that occurred on Thursday, February 10th.
+In other Capri news, CFO Thomas Jr. Edwards sold 12,091 shares of Capri stock in a transaction that occurred on Wednesday, February 23rd.
+The shares were sold at an average price of $66.91, for a total transaction of $809,008.81.
+The sale was disclosed in a filing with the SEC, which is accessible through this link.
+Also, CEO John D. Idol sold 72,397 shares of the company’s stock in a transaction that occurred on Thursday, February 10th.
 The stock was sold at an average price of $70.39, for a total transaction of $5,096,024.83.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this link.
-Also, SVP Daniel Purefoy sold 1,950 shares of the firm’s stock in a transaction that occurred on Thursday, March 10th.
-The shares were sold at an average price of $50.80, for a total value of $99,060.00.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 86,438 shares of company stock valued at $6,004,094 in the last 90 days.
+Insiders have sold 86,438 shares of company stock valued at $6,004,094 over the last 90 days.
 2.70% of the stock is currently owned by company insiders.

-A number of hedge funds and other institutional investors have recently added to or reduced their stakes in the business.
-LPL Financial LLC boosted its holdings in shares of Capri by 2.8% in the 3rd quarter.
-LPL Financial LLC now owns 25,240 shares of the company’s stock worth $1,222,000 after purchasing an additional 688 shares during the period.
-Lombard Odier Asset Management USA Corp purchased a new position in shares of Capri in the 4th quarter worth approximately $826,000.
-Legal & General Group Plc boosted its holdings in shares of Capri by 1.1% in the 4th quarter.
-Legal & General Group Plc now owns 354,919 shares of the company’s stock worth $23,038,000 after purchasing an additional 4,017 shares during the period.
-Integrated Wealth Concepts LLC purchased a new position in shares of Capri in the 4th quarter worth approximately $417,000.
-Finally, State of Tennessee Treasury Department boosted its holdings in shares of Capri by 45.8% in the 4th quarter.
-State of Tennessee Treasury Department now owns 34,956 shares of the company’s stock worth $2,269,000 after purchasing an additional 10,981 shares during the period.
-Institutional investors and hedge funds own 86.75% of the company’s stock.
+Large investors have recently bought and sold shares of the business.
+Forum Financial Management LP bought a new position in Capri in the 4th quarter worth approximately $241,000.
+Integrated Wealth Concepts LLC purchased a new position in Capri during the fourth quarter valued at $417,000.
+Lombard Odier Asset Management USA Corp bought a new stake in Capri in the 4th quarter valued at $826,000.
+LPL Financial LLC boosted its holdings in shares of Capri by 2.8% during the 3rd quarter.
+LPL Financial LLC now owns 25,240 shares of the company’s stock valued at $1,222,000 after purchasing an additional 688 shares during the last quarter.
+Finally, State of Tennessee Treasury Department grew its position in shares of Capri by 45.8% during the fourth quarter.
+State of Tennessee Treasury Department now owns 34,956 shares of the company’s stock valued at $2,269,000 after purchasing an additional 10,981 shares in the last quarter.
+86.75% of the stock is currently owned by institutional investors and hedge funds.

 Capri Company Profile (Get Rating)